gpac/mp4box.js/README.md

   ]
 }
 ```
-- **brands**: Array of 4CC codes corresponding to the file brands,
+- **brands**: Array of 4CC codes corresponding to the file brands as given in the ftyp box,
-- **created**: Date object, indicating the creation date of the file as given in the file header,
+- **created**: Date object, indicating the creation date of the file as given in the movie header,
-- **modified**: Date object, indicating the last modification date of the file as given in the file header,
+- **modified**: Date object, indicating the last modification date of the file as given in the movie header,
-- **timescale**: Number, corresponding to the timescale as given in the file header,
+- **timescale**: Number, corresponding to the timescale as given in the movie header,
 - **duration**: Number, providing the duration of the movie (unfragmented part) in timescale units,
 - **isProgressive**: boolean, indicating if the file can be played progressively,
 - **isFragmented**: boolean, indicating if the file is already fragmented,